Protocentral/protocentral_sensything/docs/out-of-the-box.md

 This video throws light on how to set up your Sensything device.
 Get set Go!
 <iframe width="640" height="360" src="https://player.vimeo.com/video/306863926" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

-The Sensything basic kit is put together to work **out of the box**, which means that it is ready to use without any additional programming required.

 ### Making the connections